brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 This is a protocol reset message that is needed to get the CoreSight DAP interface into a known state, regardless of what it was doing previously.
-According to the article by Michael Williams linked above:
+According to the _Low Pin-Count Debug Interface_ article linked above:

 > Hence the designers of multi-drop SWD chose an unlikely
 > data sequence approach.
 The selection message consists of a